Avik-Das-567/Logistic-Regression-with-NumPy-and-Python/README.md

 - Gradient descent optimization
 - Decision boundary visualization

-The entire model is implemented **without using machine learning libraries like Scikit-Learn** focusing purely on **NumPy-based numerical computation**.
+The entire model is implemented **without using machine learning libraries like Scikit-Learn**, focusing purely on **NumPy-based numerical computation**.

 ## Project Overview
-This project builds a **binary classification model** that learns the relationship between two exam scores, and the probability of passing the DMV written test.
+This project builds a **binary classification model** that learns the relationship between two exam scores and the probability of passing the DMV written test.

 The workflow includes:
 1. Loading and exploring the dataset